NUS-SNL/p4-traffictool/README.md

     ```
     will generate the required packet.

-3. Also you can access a list of possible packet combinations using the variable `possible_packets_`.

-4. To send packets on the wire, use the `send()` or `sendp()` methods:
-    ```
-    sendp(p, iface=<netdev interface>)
-    ```
-    `p` is the packet intended to be sent.

-5. For receiving or parsing packets, simply use the standard Scapy methods and it should now be able to recognize and show the custom P4-defined layers.

 #### What it offers
 * Creates Scapy classes for the headers defined in the p4 program.
 * Provides functionality for using Scapy's built-in standard headers.
 * Detects variable length fields and points user to fill them suitably in class definition.
-* Lastly, it produces a list of all possible packet combinations possible using the defined headers.
+* Produces a list of all possible packet combinations possible using the defined headers.

 #### What it doesn't
 * Post build fields like length and checksums need to be defined by the user himself/herself in the post build method.
 * All fields are treated as bitfields, user can modify them to support types such as int, short or any other suitable fields.

 ### PcapPlusPlus
 [PcapPlusPlus](http://seladb.github.io/PcapPlusPlus-Doc) is a multiplatform C++ network sniffing and packet parsing/crafting framework.
 It provides a very fast and efficient method for crafting and parsing network packets.